Generic Drug User Fee Amendments

 - the facility is engaged in manufacturing or processing an API or FDF

-A facility does not incur a fee for being referenced only in pending generic drug submissions under GDUFA II.
+A facility does not incur a fee for being referenced only in pending or tentatively approved generic drug submissions under GDUFA III.

 Do all facilities, sites, and organizations that have to self-identify also have to pay facility fees?

 No. Self-identification does not, in and of itself, trigger a liability to pay GDUFA facility fees.
-Most facilities that self-identify are required to pay an annual facility user fee.
+However, most facilities that self-identify tend to be required to pay an annual facility user fee.
 These include facilities manufacturing API and/or FDF contained in human generic drugs.
-Other sites and organizations must self-identify, but are not required to pay the annual facility user fee.
+Other sites and organizations must self-identify but are not required to pay the annual facility user fee.
 These include facilities that solely manufacture positron emission tomography (PET) drugs, facilities that are only referenced in applications submitted by State and/or Federal Government entities for drugs that are not distributed commercially, or sites and organizations that only perform testing, repackaging, or relabeling operations.
-Please note that while repackagers are not required to pay user fees, packagers are, in most cases, subject to FDF or CMO facility fees.
+Please note that while repackagers are not required to pay user fees, drug product packagers are, in most cases, subject to FDF or CMO facility fees.
+This is also the case for drug product labelers and relabelers.

 If a facility is first identified in an approved generic drug submission after the due date for payment of the facility fee for a fiscal year, is it required to pay the fee for that fiscal year?

 If the facility is first identified in an approved generic drug submission after the due date, its owner will owe a facility fee on the next due date.
-For example, if a facility is first identified in an approved abbreviated new drug application on October 31, 2019 (fiscal year 2020), it will incur facility fees starting in fiscal year 2021.
+For example, if a facility is first identified in an approved abbreviated new drug application on October 15, 2022 (after the fiscal year 2022 due date and during fiscal year 2023), it will start incurring facility fees on the fiscal year 2024 due date (the first business day of October 2023).
 If a facility is identified in an approved generic drug submission on the due date, and that reference to the facility or the drug submission is later withdrawn, the fee will not be refunded.

-Is a facility owner required to pay a GDUFA fee if the facility is manufacturing only non-generic APIs or FDFs, but is referenced in an approved generic drug submission?
+Is a facility owner required to pay a GDUFA fee if the facility is manufacturing only non-generic APIs or FDFs but is referenced as a fee-incurring operation type in an approved generic drug submission?

-Is a facility owner required to pay a GDUFA fee if the facility is referenced in an approved generic drug submission, but is only manufacturing drugs for the non-US market?
+Is a facility owner required to pay a GDUFA fee if the facility is referenced as a fee-incurring operation type in an approved generic drug submission but is only manufacturing drugs for the non-US market?

 Is a facility that is not currently manufacturing an API or FDF required to pay the applicable facility fees?